 You may find your desk is too high, so you can't get a proper straight line from the elbow to the back of the hand.
 In the early days of computers, office desks had a keyboard tray screwed under the desk, to bring the keyboard and mouse down to an ergonomic level.
 That's still a good idea - the only reason you don't see them in offices now is cost-cutting, not because they don't work!

 You'll probably need to bring your monitor closer, as well.
 You should be able to touch your screen easily with your fingertips.
 If it's too far away, you'll create tension by craning your neck forward.

 What not to do

-Take a look at the desk on the right - it's a good illustration of all the things that are wrong with modern office desks.
+Take a look at the desk above - it's a good illustration of all the things that are wrong with modern office desks.

 The monitor is pushed all the way to the back of the desk.
 The user can't read the screen without poking their neck forward - which not only causes tension all the way down the arms, it will affect their posture while they're standing and walking, as well.
 Try standing against a wall - the back of your head should touch the wall.
 If it doesn't, you're developing a permanent "turtle" neck and a humpback because you're spending all day with your head craned forward.
 Bring that monitor closer!

 The keyboard and mouse are also pushed back.
 The user has bought wrist rests, but to get his wrists onto the rest, he still has to reach forward.